Agent Control Plane Reference Architecture (ACP-RA)

 Tool calls and other side effects are mediated.
 Every action is a policy event.
 “It can think” is not the same as “it can do.”

-P5 — Evidence is first-class
+P5 — Evidence Is First-Class

 Evidence is produced at the same tempo as actions.
 Continuous authorization and credible after-action review require deterministic, replayable artifacts.

-P6 — Rollback and containment are capabilities
+P6 — Rollback and Containment Are Capabilities

 Speed wins only if rollback is instant and scoped.
 Containment must isolate a single agent without collapsing an ensemble.